est31/minetest-mapper-cpp/README.rst

     By default, the geometry has pixel granularity, and a map of exactly the requested size is generated.

+    *Compatibility mode*:

-    Only if the *first* geometry option on the command-line is `--geometry`, then for compatibility, the old behavior is default instead (i.e. block granularity, and a smaller map if possible).
-Block granularity is also enabled when the obsolete option '--forcegeometry' is found first.
+    If the *first* geometry-related option on the command-line is `--geometry`, *and* if the old format is used, then for compatibility, the old behavior is default instead (i.e. block granularity, and a smaller map if possible).
+Block granularity is also enabled when the obsolete (and otherwise undocumented) option '--forcegeometry' is found first.

     Examples:

     `--geometry 10x10-5-5`

+    `--geometry 100,100:500,1000`

     `--cornergeometry 50x50+100+100`

     `--centergeometry 1100x1300+1000-500`

-    `--centergeometry 1100x1300`
+    `--geometry 1100x1300`

 geometrymode pixel,block,fixed,shrink:
     Specify how the geometry should be interpreted.
 One or